kailanak1/recipe-blog/README.md

 3) From your terminal, navigate to the folder.
 4) From your terminal, type:
     - bundle install
-    - rake db:migrate
+    - rails db:migrate
     - rails s
 5) From your web browswer:
-    - navigate to your localhost server
+    - navigate to your localhost server to verify you are running Rails.
+Your localhost port may be 3000.
-    - in localhost type /users/new to create an account
-    - you must make a new post BEFORE navigating the site

 ### Frontend
 1) Go to https://github.com/kailanak1/recipe-blog-frontend
 2) Clone the repo.
 3) From your terminal, navigate to the folder.
 4) Type npm install and npm start.
-Your localhost port may be 3001.
+You may be asked to verify that you set your localhost port to an open port (for example, 3001).
 5) Sign up for an account.

 ## Author